What Are the Stages of a Personal Injury Case?

 If the accident occurred in Austin, the lawsuit is typically filed in Travis County.
 If it occurred in a collar county, it will likely be filed in that county.
 After the person who caused your accident and injuries is served with a summons and the lawsuit, they will have 20 days to answer or otherwise plead to it.
 That triggers the discovery or fact-finding phase of the lawsuit.

-Although your attorney will already have a good understanding of your accident and injuries, the discovery phase of a case allows your attorney a chance to build an even stronger case.
+Although your Attorneys will already have a good understanding of your accident and injuries, the discovery phase of a case allows your attorney a chance to build an even stronger case.
 This includes an opportunity to discover what the defendant knows about the case.
 This allows your attorney to prepare the strategy for a trial and learn about any surprises that might come from the defendant's version of events.
 All discovery is conducted under oath.
 Here are three typical ways that discovery is conducted in a personal injury case:

-- Interrogatories: These are written questions that are submitted to the defendant by your attorney seeking basic information about the defendant, their insurance, the identities of any occurrence or post-occurrence witnesses, and any adverse information that they have about either of the parties.
+- Interrogatories: These are written questions that are submitted to the defendant by your Attorneys seeking basic information about the defendant, their insurance, the identities of any occurrence or post-occurrence witnesses, and any adverse information that they have about either of the parties.

 - Request for production of documents and tangible evidence: You'll want copies of any photos that the defendant has of the motor vehicles or other instrumentalities involved in the accident.
 The production request would include copies of any statements, video footage, or other relevant and material evidence that the defendant intends to use at trial.

 - Depositions: In a deposition, attorneys are present along with a court reporter and a witness.
 Questions are asked of that witness for purposes of learning what they know about the case.

 There are risks in a trial for both sides — that's why at least 95% of all personal injury cases settle.
 If a case does go to trial, there are six steps that it goes through.
 Those steps are: